phillip-kruger/phillip-kruger.github.io/_posts/2020-11-04-Stylish API.md

 ### Style

 You can go further, and supply your own `style.css`, to fine-tune the branding.
-Example, to change the `topbar` of the Swagger-UI screen to the corporate colors of Standard Bank:
+In example, to change the `topbar` of the Swagger-UI screen to the corporate colors of Standard Bank:

 ```css
 html{